adequatej/Spotify-Recommendation-Engine/README.md

 The app will then display recommended songs based on the input song and artist.

+# Algorithm

+Spotify's track URI (Uniform Resource Identifier) system is a unique identifier that Spotify assigns to each piece of content on its platform, such as songs, albums, playlists, and artists.
+A URI in Spotify is used to reference and interact with a specific item in its vast library of content.

+It allows to precisely search for or reference a specific song, album, or artist.
+By using this URI, you can retrieve detailed information about the track and use it for operations such as generating personalized music recommendations based on a seed track.

+The Spotify API uses these URIs to handle requests and ensure that the correct content is being accessed or recommended.

 # License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the terms of the license.